MallikaBera/Financial-ChatAgent/README.md

 # 📊 Financial Document QA Agent

-A Streamlit-based application that allows users to upload financial documents (like 10-Ks) and ask natural language questions about them.
+A Streamlit-based application that allows users to upload financial documents and ask natural language questions about them.
 Built using OpenAI, LlamaIndex, and a modular RAG pipeline.

 ---